 As a Healthcare Support Worker (HCSW), you will be a valued member of your team.
 Your focus will be on keeping patients at the centre of all we do, providing high quality care and living our Trust values: Together – Safe | Kind | Excellent.

 Our Healthcare Support Workers fall into three groups:

-- Healthcare Assistants (HCA) – this is the largest group of clinical support workers.
-HCAs provide assistance to nurses and doctors in wards and clinics across the Trust.
+- Healthcare Support Workers (HCSW) – this is the largest group of clinical support workers.
+HCSWs provide assistance to nurses and doctors in wards and clinics across the Trust.

 - Maternity Care Assistants (MCA) – work in the Rosie Maternity Hospital.
 The main focus of their role is around helping women before and after giving birth.

 Whichever group you work in, you will live up to and promote our culture of compassionate care, built on care, compassion, competence, communication, courage and commitment.

 Progression to a Band 3 Healthcare Support Worker is available within the Trust by completion of required competencies.
 To find out more please contact firstname.lastname@example.org

 Although it is hard work, you will be part of a supportive team.
 Our hospital could not run without our healthcare support workers.
 At CUH we work hard to ensure that your role is rewarding and valued.

 To find out more about what to expect from the Healthcare Support Worker role you can explore the links at the top of this page.
 It is important to have a good understanding of this role as it is also the starting point of an apprenticeship should you choose one.

 Nursing associate is a new role within the nursing team.
 Nursing associates work with healthcare support workers and registered nurses to deliver care for patients.
 It can also be a stepping stone to becoming a registered nurse.
 Nursing associates work across all four fields of nursing: adult, children’s, mental health, and learning disabilities.
 Your skills and responsibilities will vary, depending on the clinical area you work in.